barakadax/DiceRoller/README.md

 # Dice roller
-Node JS React native android/ios application that let you decide 1-9 dices to roll<br>
+Node JS React native android/ios application that is customizable in dice roll options, amount of dices and dices style

 ## How to run:
 ```shell